sidpalas/devops-directive-docker-course/12-deploying-containers/README.md

 Luckily, docker swarm does provide those things and setting up a single node cluster can be done with one command `docker swarm init`.
 Making just a few modifications to the docker compose file (adding `deploy` configurations, passing sensitive info as secrets and reading those data as files within the applications) it is ready to deploy.

 1) Create a virtual machine with your favorite cloud provider.
 Make sure to set up the firewall to listen on ports 80, 443, and 22.
-2) Use the script at https://get.docker.com/ to install docker engine
+2) Use the script at https://get.docker.com/ to install docker engine.
+If managing docker as a non-root user, you may need to follow these steps: https://docs.docker.com/engine/install/linux-postinstall/ after installing.
 3) Set the `DOCKER_HOST` environment variable in the Makefile to `USERNAME@IP_ADDRESS` of your virtual machine (this will allow your local docker client to use the remote docker daemon!)
 4) Build and push the container images to a registry
 5) Populate the secrets by running `make create-secrets`